Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day in Langley

 Fort Langley is a great place to spend Canada Day.
 There are activities at both the Fort Langley National Historic Site and outside by the BC Farm Museum.
-For details about what’s happening in the historic town, see our article about Canada Day in Fort Langley.
+See our article about Canada Day in Fort Langley for details about what’s happening in the historic town.

 The Township of Langley also offers Canada Day festivities at McLeod Athletic Park.
 The event there runs from 11:00 am to 5:00 pm.
 It features a day of live music, local vendors, bouncy castles and more.